raptorex81/ramantoor/README.md

 # Hi there, I am Raman

+# About Me
-# I am passionate about AI
+I am passionate about automation and AI